3 Tips for buying a villa in Javea

-So, how do you buy a property in Javea and what do I need to know?
+So, how do you buy a villa in Javea and what do you need to know?

-Tip 1: Work closely with your agent to find the home you want to buy
+Tip 1: Work closely with your agent to find the villa you want to buy

-Having constant contact with your sales agent means you’re the first one they’ll call when something good comes on the market.
+Having constant contact with your sales agent means you’re the first one they’ll call when a good villa for sale comes on the market.

-As your agent goes about their real estate job on a daily basis, and see new properties for sale in and around Javea – you’ll be at the top of their call list.
+As your agent goes about their real estate job on a daily basis, and see new villas for sale in and around Javea – you’ll be at the top of their hit list.

 If you show real interest in working together, they will too.